-Eastern Regional Housing Authority is a public housing agency in Roswell, New Mexico that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of December 14th, 2018, Eastern Regional Housing Authority has 1 waiting lists that are open now or opening soon.
+Eastern Regional Housing Authority is a Public Housing Agency in Roswell, New Mexico that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of June 20th, 2019, Eastern Regional Housing Authority has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.